glowiak/bashbsd/README.txt

 # Launch LivePKG tool and type in it base<version>
 cuser
 # Create an user
+hostname-set
+# Set hostname
 # Done!

-Current base package is: 5
+Current base package is: 6
-Old base packages: (nothing)
+Old base packages: 5